Sloane Grammar School boy, if you seek your memorial,

 * * *

 Whatever our own personal reasons for it doing so, the school will still haunt most of us even if it disappears altogether.
-With that tenuous link, here's a poem that I came across in an old copy of The Cheynean -
+With that tenuous link, here's a poem that I came across in a copy of The Cheynean -

 The Ghost of Sloane